nrusanov/we-are-sn-testing-project/Documents and templates/Test_Plan.md

     - Postman;
     - GitLab;

+- **Unit testing** - Unit testing is already performed by the development team and is considered done;
 - **System and Integration Testing** - System and Integration testing are part of the testing team engagement.
 The following types of testing will be performed:
      - Functional testing - Functional testing will be performed using the functional requirements and will evaluate